MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-determine-whether-outlook-is-a-click-to-run-application-on-a-computer.md

 mtps_version: v=office.15
 ---

-# How to: Determine Whether Outlook Is a Click-to-Run Application on a Computer
+# Determine Whether Outlook Is a Click-to-Run Application on a Computer

 Click-to-Run is a software delivery and updating mechanism available to Office 2010 and later versions.
 Products delivered via Click-to-Run execute in a virtual application environment on the local operating system.
 This means that they have private copies of their files and settings, and that any changes they make are captured in the virtual environment.